Policies and FAQ

 How often can I make an appointment?

-Undergraduate students may schedule up to three appointments per week using the online scheduling system.
+All students (undergraduate and graduate) may schedule up to three appointments per week using the online scheduling system.
 All students may have only one appointment per day.

 Can I email my paper for a writing consultant to review before my appointment?